 UPDATE: We have had 2 idiotic comments ( sent straight to trash) suggesting that having insurance would have fixed all of this.
 Clearly these people are not travellers.
 We do have travel insurance, very good insurance, and always have, this one.
 But that is not, in any way, going to help you get on a plane when you find yourself stranded.
 It is also not going to be possible for us to deal with insurance nor the above 2 companies when we are about to head up Mount Everest.
 I also want to point out ( as I already did in the post, but for the slow on the uptake) that none of this is, in any way, the fault of Pegasus.
 Being a budget airline does not make them a bad airline and in 5 years, hundreds of flights, we’ve never had any sort of problem even close to this.
 Budget airlines do a great job in getting people from A to B at the best price and an airline’s budget status has no bearing at all on the above issue.
 But thanks for reading.
 This post has gone viral thanks to you wonderful people.
 Cheers.

 Onward now, onward to Nepal and Everest Base Camp.
 Tibet and Bhutan currently have a black cloud of financial uncertainty hanging over them but I’m open to the universe to provide after this disaster as it generally does.
-I’ve been working like crazy these last few months to get the money together and now a big chunk of our Bhutan and Tibet fund is gone ( hence the new Patreon account that I’m working on.)
+I’ve been working like crazy these last few months to get the money together and now a big chunk of our Bhutan and Tibet fund is gone ( hence the new Patreon account that I’m working on- not finished as yet.)
 Expect posts like this over coming weeks, the stories, not the business posts.
 This website is our livelihood, but it’s also our record of our adventures exploring the world, we always hope you’ll find our experiences useful.
 Soon, I’m going to write a post on budget v full service airlines, flying premium is just so much nicer all round.
 Budget sucks in the comfort stakes and I never want to dread a flight ever again, even less, be refused a flight ever again.